designedmind/2017/CFP.md

 The aim of this symposium is to gather researchers who agree that _these behaviours_ are the proper target, or explanandum, of a science of consciousness.
-What seems (from the inside) to be a "private realm" is a functional mechanism that exists in the public world: an internal behavioural interface to the world, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
-By representing not only the world and its affordances for action, but also _ourselves_ as embodied agents in the world.
-As Thomas Metzinger has noted, the world-model is "transparent" to us: we cannot easily appreciate it as a model.
-Indeed, "we" only exist in virtue of the model, as its central feature.
+What seems (from the inside) to be a "private realm" is a functional mechanism that exists in the public world: a brain's behavioural interface to the world, designed by evolution to enable new levels of autonomy, self-monitoring and deliberative action.
+By representing not only the world and its affordances for action, but also _ourselves_ as embodied agents in the world, and ultimately ourselves _as representers_, the evolving brain converged on the _self_ as the solution to a control problem.
+As Thomas Metzinger has noted we cannot easily appreciate the world-model as a model, because "we" only exist in virtue of the model, as its central feature.

+THEMES AND TOPICS

 Mention: Ryle, Dennett, Graziano, Ramanchandran, Hohwy, Merker, Cosmides

+SPEAKER BIOS

+Daniel C. Dennett, author of Consciousness Explained (Little, Brown and Co., 1991), Freedom Evolves (Viking Penguin, 2003) and Darwin's Dangerous Idea (Simon & Schuster, 1995), is University Professor and Austin B. Fletcher Professor of Philosophy, and Co-Director of the Center for Cognitive Studies at Tufts University.

+Michael Graziano, author of Consciousness and the Social Brain (Oxford University Press, 2013) is Professor of Psychology and Neuroscience at Princeton University.

+SUBMISSIONS

 AFFILIATED WORKSHOP